paoap/jetson-ssd-mb1-dataset-prep-scripts/README.md

          ```
       The dataset folder can now be copied to ssd training folder in Jetson Inference

-## Converting PNG to JPG
+## Other Tools
-You can convert png to jpg using the included png2jpg.py script
+* You can convert png to jpg using the included png2jpg.py script
+* Existing YOLO annotations can be modified using the VB program that is included in this repository.
+You will need to install Visual Studio Community Edition and Visual Basic package to run the program.